Topeka Zoological Park - Topeka, Kansas

 There have been significant problems with the Topeka Zoo's accreditation over the years, starting when 2 orangutans died and a lion had to be euthanized, but the zoo regained accreditation in 2003.
 There have continued to be concerns about the zoo in 2005, 2009, 2010 and 2011.
 In August 2012, the zoo was cited for violation of the Animal Welfare Act in its care of the elephants and there has been more criticism since the death of an elephant in 2018.

-The most recent additions to the Topeka Zoo include Black Bear Woods which was established in 1996 and the Kansas Carnivores exhibit with mountain lions & North American river otters, which was completed in 2009.
-A new "Camp Cowabunga" is scheduled to open in 2018.
+The most recent additions to the Topeka Zoo include the Kansas Carnivores exhibit with mountain lions & North American river otters, which was completed in 2009, Schendel Bug Zoo, which opened in 2013 and Camp Cowabunga which opened in 2018.

 Animaland is a free children's play area with a narrow gage train, across from the entrance to the Topeka Zoo.

-Though some visitors will spend much longer, the Topeka Zoo can be visited in a little over an hour.
+The Topeka Zoo can be visited in a little over an hour.

-copyright 2005-2017 by Keith Stokes
+copyright 2005-2019 by Keith Stokes